 Image

 Possession of a Defaced Firearm in St. Charles, MO

-Unlawful Sale, Transfer, or Trafficking of Weapons in the St. Charles, MO Area
+Unlawful Sale, Transfer, or Trafficking of Weapons in St. Charles, MO

 • Failing to confirm eligibility before a sale

-Penalties vary, with charges ranging from a Class A misdemeanor to a Class E felony.
-An experienced St. Charles, MO weapons crime attorney from Combs Waterkotte can help you fight these accusations and protect your future.
+Depending on the circumstances, the offense may be charged as a Class A misdemeanor or a Class E felony.
+A knowledgeable St. Charles, MO weapons crime attorney at Combs Waterkotte can help you avoid the worst-case scenario.

+Image